NicoGrassetto/citronetto/README.md

 - [ ] Pomodoro timer: The bot will show the timer in the title of the study room and play a sound at the start and end of each session.
 ### 🗒 Todo list system
 - [ ] Privacy mode for the todo list.
+- [ ] Private / public reminder for a task.
+- [ ] Rather than an embed message for the todo list, make one using canvas and display the final image through an embed
 ### 🎙 Server channels
 - [ ] Camera-only channels.
 - [ ] Channel to find a study buddy (in case you are not automatically matched) using a recommender system.